C-Bone-UCL/CrystaLLM-pi/README.md

   --output_parquet "dataset_prompts.parquet"
 ```

-**Prompt detail levels:**
-- `level_1`: Minimal (unconditional generation)
-- `level_2`: Composition only
-- `level_3`: Composition + atomic properties
-- `level_4`: Up to space group information

-> In some cases like with XRD studies, we've already constructed the condition vector rather than just storing them in associated columns (because its quite large so would be inefficient to have distinct columsn for each peak and associated intensity - but that would be doable)
+> For XRD studies and other complex conditioning, we use pre-constructed condition vectors rather than individual property columns (more efficient for large vectors).

 #### Step 2: Generate CIFs

-Use `_utils/_generating/generate_CIFs.py` with a config file containing your model and generation settings:
+Use `_utils/_generating/generate_CIFs.py` with a config file:

 ```bash
 python _utils/_generating/generate_CIFs.py \